ByKsTv/Everything/Windows/README.md

 1. Download LAN drivers matching the motherboard to the USB.
 1. Download Chipset drivers matching the motherboard to the USB.
 1. Download Serial IO drivers matching the motherboard to the USB.
-1. Download Intel(R) Rapid Storage Technology matching the motherboard to the USB.
    > Find Motherboard - PowerShell (Admin):
    >
    > ```powershell